ARM9/bass/doc/basics.md

 ### Evaluate
-The evaluation feature offers the ability to generate (some) macro code at the compiling runtime.
-For Example
+The evaluation feature offers the ability to generate (some) macro code during compilation.
+For example:

 ```as
 // v15-18